DocCyblade/abssctl/docs/roadmap.rst

       examples, and support matrix automation.
    b.
 Publish the release-notes template and update docs/requirements to reflect
       the frozen v1 feature set.
+   c.
+Maintain the new Node compatibility source of truth (``docs/requirements/node-compat.yaml`` + rendered RST) via ``tools/list-sync-versions.py`` so operators always see the latest Actual/Node matrix.

 8. Manual Integration Test Protocol (MITP) publication